 What You Need to Know about Snoring

 Snoring is extremely common.
 As many as half of all adults occasionally snore.
 In the best-case scenario, snoring is an annoying habit that bothers your sleep partner.
-However, snoring could also indicate a more serious health problem: sleep apnea.
+However, snoring can also be a symptom of sleep apnea, which is a very serious health problem.
 New Jersey Sleep Apnea Solutions, led by Dr. Ivan F. Stein, shares everything you need to know about snoring.

 Why Do I Snore?